themajashurka/sveltekit-polling/README.md

 }, 1000);
 ```

-However, sveltekit has its own logic about load function invocation, and in certain scenarios calling `invalidate` causes dependency tracking to kick in, so you could end up rerunning more load functions than you ultimately want.
+However, Sveltekit has its own logic about load function invocation, and in certain scenarios calling `invalidate` causes dependency tracking to kick in, so you could end up rerunning more load functions than you ultimately want.

-Invalidating a whole page could cause unnecessary strain on the server by recalculating unchanging properties.
+Invalidating a whole page could cause unnecessary strain on the server by overfetching unchanging properties.
 Maybe you don't need to invalidate all properties returned by a load function, just a portion of it.

 Taking advantage of the independency of `+server` endpoints, granular polling can be done with them easily.